gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 2. The `useEffect` is only called once on page load.
 In this function, we initialize the Beyond Identity SDK and use `embedded.isBindPasskeyUrl` to check if the current page that was redirected to is in fact a valid `bind` URL.

-3. If the URL is valid, we pull the URL using `window.location.href` and pass that directly into `embedded.bindPasskey` to complete the binding process.
+3. If the URL is valid, the URL using `window.location.href` is passed directly into `embedded.bindPasskey` to complete the binding process.

 4. Finally, the response of `embedded.bindPasskey` contains a `passkey` object, which represents the passkey bound to the device.